-Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin q Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation cycle hire scheme providers Feasibility study undertaken on a city based hire scheme which potentially could include parts of the county such as Beeston Scheme dependent on commercial cycle hire scheme providers committing to, and delivering a scheme scheme providers committing to, and delivering a scheme 60 Cycle training Promoting Travel Alternatives Promotion Circa 1970s Ongoing NCC DfT funding/PH funding No Funded Various Implemented Reduced Emissions of N02 and PM Increased cycling trips 9,383 people received cycle training during 2019/20.
-61 Cycle parking facilities Transport Planning and Infrastructure Cycle network 2015 On-going NCC/BBC Integrated transport block/develop er contributions No Funded £10k - £50k Implemented and on-going Reduced Emissions of N02 and PM Increased cycling trips Cycle hub installed in 2015 to integrate with bus/rail services Ad-hoc parking provided where required Cycling in Broytowa Potential barrier: Lack of future revenue funding One of the proposed schemes included within NCC's Active Travel Fund (ATF) bid is cycling improvement s in Beeston, including the installation of additional secure cycling hubs at the rail station.
-This scheme is subject to consultation/approval.
-Costs shown are for hub to be delivered in 21/22 only 62 Marketing of cycling Promoting Travel Alternatives Promotion of cycling 2010 and 2017 On-going BBC LA - BBC No Not Funded Within existing resources On-going Reduced Emissions of N0 2 and PM In Broxtowe district there has been a 30% increase in cycling between 2010 and 2014 Cycling in Broxtowe has increased by 5% between 2010 and 2019. • New cycle stands were installed at Beeston Train station and in Eastwood and Beeston Town Centres.
+Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation 65 Cycle training Promoting Travel Alternatives Promotion Circa 1970s Ongoing NCC DfT funding/PH funding No Funded Various Implemented Reduced Emissions of N02 and PM Increased cycling trips Across the county, 4,000 people received cycle training during 2020/21 and 6,020 in 2021/22 and in Broxtowe specifically, the numbers were 636 and 649 respectively The number of people receiving cycle training during 2020/21 and 2021/22 was much less than in 2019/20 due to the Covid-19 pandemic which saw school closures and the introduction of 'bubbles' and consequently restricted the number of schools who participated/wer e able to receive cycle training.
+66 Cycle parking facilities Transport Planning and Infrastructure Cycle network 2015 On-going NCC/BBC Integrated transport block/develop er contributions No Funded £10k - £50k Implemented and on-going Reduced Emissions of N02 and PM Increased cycling trips Cycle hub installed in 2015 to integrate with bus/rail services Ad-hoc parking provided where required BBC's Town Fund bid includes proposals for cycle hub in Stapleford Town Centre.
+Potential barrier: Lack of future revenue funding One of the proposed schemes included within NCC's Active Travel Fund (ATF) bid is cycling improvements in Beeston, including the

+Measur e No. Measure Category Classification Year Measure Introduce d Estimated / Actual Completion Year Organisations Involved Funding Source Defra AQ Grant Fundin g Funding Status Estimated Cost of Measure Measure Status Reduction in Pollutant / Emission from Measure Key Performance Indicator Progress to Date Comments / Barriers to Implementation BBC to try and identify a suitable alternative location in the town centre.
+67 Marketing of cycling Promoting Travel Alternatives Promotion of cycling 2010 and 2017 On-going BBC LA - BBC No Not Funded Within existing resources On-going Reduced Emissions of N0 2 and PM In Broxtowe district there has been a 30% increase in cycling between 2010 and 2014 Prior Covid-19 (2019) cycling levels had increased in Nottinghamshire by 4%; and in Broxtowe by 5%.
+Cycling levels, particularly on urban/commuter route, across the county have been impacted by the Covid-19 pandemic and have not yet fully recovered New cycle stands were installed at Beeston Train station and in Eastwood and Beeston Town Centres.
 Improved more stands Kimberley Leisure Centre and Council Offices.
-On-going Complete 63 Marketing of cycling Promoting Travel Alternatives Promotion of cycling 2010 and 2017 On-going NCC LA- NCC No Funded within existing Implemented and on-going Reduced Emissions of N02 and PM Increased cycling trips Cycling in Nottinghamshire has increased by 4%
+On-going Complete 68 Marketing of cycling Promoting Travel Alternatives Promotion of cycling 2010 and 2017 On-going NCC LA- NCC No Funded within existing resources Implemented and on-going Reduced Emissions of N02 and PM due to increased cycling uptake Increased cycling trips Prior Covid-19 (2019) cycling levels had increased in Nottinghamshire by 4%; and in Broxtowe by 5%.
+Cycling levels, particularly on urban/commuter route, across the county have been impacted by the Covid-19 pandemic and have not yet fully recovered.
+Marketing of cycling is undertaken in a variety of formats for both commute and leisure trips.
+Various NCC campaigns have been undertaken including 'cycling week', 'Notts Routes & Rides' NCC's Travel Choice webpages include information on cycling across the county (for residents and businesses)